 The Clinical Mental Health Counseling (M.A.) program is accredited in clinical mental health counseling by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body.
 Graduates are eligible to take the examination of the National Board for Certified Counselors, Inc. with successful completion qualifying the individual to become a National Certified Counselor (NCC).

-The Clinical Mental Health Counseling program has five primary faculty members, two full-time support staff members, and utilizes other personnel (mental health professionals, and intern/practicum supervisors) to successfully carry it's mission.
-The Clinical Mental Health Counseling Program Advisory Board meets periodically consisting of department faculty, students, and mental health professionals to discuss relevant issues affecting the field of counseling.
+The Clinical Mental Health Counseling program has four primary faculty members, two full-time support staff members, and utilizes other personnel (mental health professionals, and intern/practicum supervisors) to successfully carry it's mission.
+The Clinical Mental Health Counseling Program Advisory Board meets annually consisting of department faculty, students, and mental health professionals to discuss relevant issues affecting the field of counseling.

-Faculty members include: Mark Schwarze, Ph.D.; Karen Caldwell, Ph.D.; Dominique Hammonds, Ph.D.; Geri Miller, Ph.D.; Christina Rosen, Ed.D.; .
-Administrative support staff include both Margaret Hardin (Student Services) and Meredith Kitson (Faculty Services).
+Faculty members include: Mark Schwarze, Ph.D.; Dominique Hammonds, Ph.D.; Christina Rosen, Ed.D.; Katherine Biddle, Ph.D.
+Administrative support staff includes Margaret Hardin (Student Services) and Theresa Makdad.